 To connect to a database or a geodatabase in PostgreSQL from ArcGIS for Desktop, place the PostgreSQL client files in the Desktop bin folder and create a database connection from the Catalog tree.
 To connect from ArcGIS for Server, register the database with ArcGIS Server.

 PostgreSQL client files are included with ArcGIS for Desktop.
-To connect from ArcMap, configure the database to accept connections, and create a database connection from the Catalog tree in ArcMap or ArcCatalog.
+You need to configure the database to accept connections, and create a database connection from the Catalog tree to connect to PostgreSQL from ArcGIS for Desktop.

 Configure the database to allow connections

 Alter the PostgreSQL pg_hba.conf file and make sure the necessary login or group roles have CONNECT privileges in the database.

 - Alter the PostgreSQL pg_hba.conf file on the database server to accept connections from the ArcGIS client machines.

 - Restart PostgreSQL or force the postmaster to reload the pg_hba.conf file by running pg_ctl reload.

 - Be sure users have privileges to connect to the database cluster.